dojo/docs/dijit/byId.rst

 .. contents::
    :depth: 2

 dijit.byId is a function for looking up a specific widget by its assigned name (id).
-This function is similar to `dojo.byId <dojo/byId>`_ but whereas dojo.byId returns DOMNodes, dijit.byId returns a JavaScript object that is the instance of the widget.
+This function is similar to :ref:`dojo.byId <dojo/byId>` but whereas dojo.byId returns DOMNodes, dijit.byId returns a JavaScript object that is the instance of the widget.

 ============